-Opening a blog discussion about bird photography can start from any of several starting points, equipment, techniques, locations.
-First I wish to express what I get from my attempts at bird photography.
-Bird photography has overtime increased my understanding about the nature of birds, both in my ability to identify more and more species by sound or sight, and to also better understand their habits.
+Opening a blog discussion about bird photography can begin from any of several starting points, equipment, techniques, locations.
+First I wish to express what pleasures I get from my attempts at bird photography.
+Bird photography has overtime increased my understanding of the nature of birds, both in my ability to identify more species by sound or sight, and to also better understand their habits.

 I watched this small bird dip himself into the wet leaves to take his morning bath.